xxmichibxx/multiplayer-host-redirect/README.md

-# OpenSpy Host Redirect Lists
+# Multiplayer Host Redirect Lists

-A collection of host files to connect to the custom game servers (OpenSpy).
+A collection of host files to connect to the custom game servers (e.g. OpenSpy).
 Enabling multiplayer again.

 More details here: http://beta.openspy.net/en/

 Supported games:

-bf2142.txt: Battlefield 2142 (2006)
+Battlefield 1942 (2002), Battlefield Vietnam (2004), Battlefield 2 (2005), Battlefield 2142 (2006)

-bfvietnam.txt: Battlefield Vietnam (2004)

 How To: